yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 I developed this independently extended version of the CA Manager because, from the perspective of a WordPress user, the official version was difficult to use.

 For example:
-- It lacks the necessary consideration for "harmless tampering detection," which the provider should have addressed, resulting in frequent errors in the OP extension.
+- It lacks the necessary consideration for "harmless HTML rendering differences being detected as tampering" which the provider should have addressed, resulting in frequent errors in the OP extension.
 - CA issuance is not possible on a per-edit page basis.
 - Batch CA issuance is not possible when there are many pages.